What Is Referral Marketing?

 TOMS footwear started out with founder Blake Mycoskie’s vision and business model where the customer buys a pair of shoes then the company donates a pair to those in need.
 Customers felt they were part of helping the world and believed in the mission of the company.

-One of their most impressive word of mouth marketing campaigns was based around their One Day Without Shoes theme.
+One of their most impressive word-of-mouth marketing campaigns was based around their One Day Without Shoes theme.
 They created a dedicated domain and encouraged people to spend a normal day barefoot so they could see the experience that others were going through in impoverished areas where people did not have access to shoes.

 The result: They ran this campaign every year for several years, starting in 2007, and kept their word on the promise — for every person who uploaded their photo of barefeet using the hashtag #withoutshoes#, TOMS donated a pair.
 In 2015 alone, they gave away a million shoes.